Download our Constitution here

 REGULATIONS

-35. The Branch Council may make such regulations, not inconsistent with these bylaws, as it may deem necessary.
+36. The Branch Council may make such regulations, not inconsistent with this constitution, as it may deem necessary.
 Each such regulation shall be submitted for confirmation to the next General Meeting of members.

 BORROWING POWERS